 Most of the food in your home is located in the cabinets and pantry.
 Roaches know this and will go where the food is, hiding in the crevices between the shelves and the wall.
 They'll squeeze under canned goods and camp between bags and boxes.
 You should always store pastas, grains and other opened foods in sealed plastic containers.
 Also, it's wise to do a check of your cabinets every now and then to catch roaches before they multiply.

 Your furniture makes great homes for roaches.
 They can get into the couches and chairs, where they lay eggs and increase their numbers.
 It's important to vacuum your couches and chairs regularly to pick up any crumbs and to remove any egg casings.
 Flip the cushions and check for roaches in the crevices.
 Perform these checks regularly to keep the pests off and out of your furniture.

-A roach treatment program isn't just about spraying some chemicals or laying down baits in your home.
+A roach treatment program isn't just about spraying some chemicals or treating the problem with boric acid.
 It goes far beyond simple treatments; it takes several steps to eliminate and to prevent cockroaches for good.
 If you don't prepare your home beforehand, you could be open to another infestation at a later point.
 In this section, we'll discuss the major parts of roach control, starting with the prep work and ending with the actual treatment methods.

 Whether you get rid of roaches yourself or with the help of a professional, you'll need to prepare and sanitize your home before using any treatments.
 Sanitation is an important step in roach control.
 If you skip this step, you won't achieve the results that you're looking for.